apigee/registry/apps/disco-registry/README.md

 Two environment variables are used to identify and to authenticate with the FLAME service.

-- `CLI_FLAME_ADDRESS` is the address of the service, including a port number.
+- `CLI_REGISTRY_ADDRESS` is the address of the service, including a port number.
-- `CLI_FLAME_TOKEN` is the authorization token of a service account that is able to call the API.
+- `CLI_REGISTRY_TOKEN` is the authorization token of a service account that is able to call the API.

 These environment variables are the same ones used to configure the FLAME CLI.